 13. Our details

-13.1 This website is owned and operated by Autohumanate Limited.
+13.1 This website is operated by Autohumanate Limited.

 13.2 We are registered in England and Wales under registration number 07445935, and our registered office is at 27 Old Gloucester Street, London, England, WC1N 3AX.

 13.3 You can contact us by email: [email protected]

 14.1 We are registered as a data controller with the UK Information Commissioner's Office.